tainstr/misura.doc/live.rst

 Data Plot
 ^^^^^^^^^
-The Data Plot is accessible by clicking on menu Measure->Data Plot.
+The Data Plot is accessible by clicking on menu :menuselection:`Measure --> Data Plot`.
 It is initialized at the start of the test with a default plot showing the most relevant measured property against time.

 The plot can be edited and customized exactly as you would offline using the :ref:`browser` or the :ref:`plotting`.
 See :ref:`data_plot` for more help.